nickfargo/state/README.md

 <a name="overview" href="#overview" />
 ## Overview

-At this point it may be helpful first to gain a high-level view of the concepts involved in **State** before diving in further.
-The points below generally summarize the more in-depth discussions that follow in the next section.
+Before diving in further it may be helpful to gain a broad, high-level view of the concepts involved in **State**.
+To that end, the points below offer previews of the more in-depth discussions upcoming in the following section.

 * **States** — Formally, a **state** is an instance of `State` that encapsulates all or part of an **owner** object’s condition at a given moment.
 The owner may adopt different behaviors at various times by transitioning from one of its states to another.